spliq/spl/README.md

 - The three structures guarantee alignment and verifiability at every step
 - Generalization comes from composition, not model retraining

-SPL is how you specify, measure, and align intelligence universally.
+SPL provides the foundation to specify, measure, and align intelligence universally.

 ## What's in this repository